devakapatel/t9-nextra-3/pages/sem-6/assignments/security-and-privacy-in-iot/assignment-2.md

 By prioritizing these ethical considerations, smart cities can harness the power of IoT for societal good while minimizing potential harms.
 It's a continuous process requiring vigilance, adaptation, and a commitment to equitable and inclusive development.

-## 10) What strategies can policymakers and organizations use to balance innovation with privacy protection in IoT regulation?
-Analyze different approaches and their potential impact on society.
+## <mark> 10) What strategies can policymakers and organizations use to balance innovation with privacy protection in IoT regulation?
+Analyze different approaches and their potential impact on society. </mark>

 Balancing innovation with privacy protection in IoT regulation requires a multifaceted approach that considers the unique challenges posed by interconnected devices.
 Policymakers and organizations can utilize several strategies, each with its own strengths and weaknesses: